 3.2.
-SOLVING THE TDM EXCEPTION ISSUE: UNAUTHORISED USE OF PROTECTED MATERIALS infringing copies of protected content.164 It is thus important to first establish that The NYT articles are, in fact, protected works.
-As original literary subject matter, which are the author's own intellectual creations,165 The NYT publications warrant copyright protection in all three jurisdictions - and as such are entitled to the right of reproduction.166 In light of this, the claimed breach of this right in the training process will be examined.
+SOLVING THE TDM EXCEPTION ISSUE: UNAUTHORISED USE OF PROTECTED MATERIALS

+It was alleged by The NYT that copyrighted materials were used in TDM activities without authorisation, as the training of OpenAI's LLMs involved the making of infringing copies of protected content.
+It is thus important to first establish that The NYT articles are, in fact, protected works.
+As original literary subject matter, which are the author's own intellectual creations, The NYT publications warrant copyright protection in all three jurisdictions - and as such are entitled to the right of reproduction.
+In light of this, the claimed breach of this right in the training process will be examined.